orbit-love/devrel-kpis/README.md

 <h1 align="center">DevRel KPIs
 </h1>

-A crowdsourced collection of DevRel **Resources** and **Wisdom** to be better at email.
+A crowdsourced collection of DevRel **Resources** and **Wisdom**.

-### 🚀 Contribute your tip
+### 📈 Contribute your resource

 All the content for the site lives in `content.js`.
 Just edit that file to [contribute content to the site](https://github.com/orbit-love/devrel-kpis/blob/master/content.js).

+You'll find contribution instructions in the comments at the top of the file.

+Curated with 💜 by the team at [Orbit](http://orbit.love), the community CRM.

 <br>